billbrod/committee-communications-lookup/README.md

 then we use flask to get it set up as a web app and FooTable to do all the nifty other stuff.

+## Testing

+To test on Windows, open up command prompt (Windows-x c), then go to the repo's directory (`cd "Documents\Cong list\committee-communications-lookup"`) and deploy the app locally (`heroku local -f Procfile.windows`).

+To commit any changes and get them on the Github, open the Github desktop application and press Sync in the top left, adding a message to explain what you've done.

+This will not change the deployed app on the website (at committee- communications.herokuapp.com).
+To do that, you'll need to commit the changes (which you do in the previous step) and then, on the command line from within the committee-communications-lookup directory, type `git push heroku origin` to deploy it on the web.

 ## functionality

 This is a web app to get a roster of the contact info for senators/reps in specific committees or sub-committees.
 You will be able to select the committee you are interested in, and then receive pertinent Washington contact information.